What is FR-4? What You Need to Know for PCB Design

 What is FR-4

 FR4 (Flame Retardant 4) is a material that is used a lot in making printed circuit boards (PCBs).
+Copper layers play a crucial role in ensuring signal integrity and electrical insulation in PCBs.
 It is made of woven fiberglass cloth with an epoxy resin binder that is flame resistant.
+Double-sided circuit boards are often used in conjunction with FR-4 material.
 Most PCBs are made with FR4 because it is strong for its weight, resists moisture, is a good electrical insulator, and doesn’t change much in different conditions.
+Additionally, FR4 is often used in PCBs to isolate adjacent copper planes, ensuring proper electrical performance.

-FR4 is great for PCBs because it has a bunch of properties that make it really useful:
+FR4 is great for PCBs because it has a bunch of properties that make it really useful.
+It is also the most common grade of dielectric material used in the fabrication of circuit boards, making it a standard choice in the industry.

 • Mechanical Strength: Robust structural integrity, which helps in handling and machining.